 This is honestly my least favorite page to write for this site and sometimes read on others’, because often the “About Me” page feels like a prosaic accounting of accomplishments and accolades strung together in an effort to demonstrate authority and subject matter expertise in order to feel one’s specialness.

 What qualifications and authority do I have that I feel gives me the right to express myself this way?
 Well, for starters, I’m alive.
 I’m also awake.
 Awake to my beauty and awake to my bullshit.
-And those to things are what matters most.
+And those two things matter – a lot.

 I’ve felt “called” in a way to pivot my life towards this work; to use my own experiences and observations in life to help incite growth in others.
 I don’t arrive here from an place of education or professional expertise.
 I come from an honest place of humanity, a belief in the interconnectedness of all things, a raging curiosity about the human experience and great deal of care for the well-being of others.